jmorey4158/PowerShell-Docs/dsc/configData.md

 * Configuration logic is more reusable if it does not contain hard-coded data.
 This is similar to good scripting guidelines for functions.
 * If some of the data needs to change, you can make the changes in one location, thereby saving time and reducing errors.

+Note - To save the configuraion to a file, save it with the *.psd1 extention, not the default *.ps1 extention.

 ## Basic concepts and examples

 To specify the environmental part of the configuration, DSC uses the **ConfigurationData** parameter, which is a hash table (or it can take a .psd1 file which contains the hash table).
 This hash table must have at least one key **AllNodes**, which has a structured value.
 For example: